IgorSadoune/zcs/README.md

 ## Contributing

 Contributions are welcome!
-Please check out our [contributing guidelines](CONTRIBUTING.md) for details.
+Please check out the [contributing guidelines](CONTRIBUTING.md) for details.

 ## License